CDS-Macau/CDS-Macau.github.io/content/authors/Huanyu Qu/_index.md

 superuser: false
 ---

-Liao Chen is currently pursuing his PhD at the University of Macau, where he specializes in the field of distributed systems.
-His research primarily centers on resource management, with a particular focus on microservices frameworks.
+Huanyu Qu is currently pursuing his PhD at the University of Macau, where he specializes in the fields of parallel and distributed systems and computer architecture.
+His research focuses on machine learning systems, compilers, and hardware architectures, with particular emphasis on novel architectures and distributed training systems for large language models.